llvm/llvm-project/llvm/docs/LangRef.rst

 Additionally, the global can placed in a comdat if the target has the necessary support.

+For code models with a small/large data distinction, a global marked ``large`` is considered large regardless of its size.

 External declarations may have an explicit section specified.
 Section information is retained in LLVM IR for targets that make use of this information.
 Attaching section information to an external declaration is an